neoavalon/docker-ros-elg5228/README.md

 ---

 ---
-<span style="color:red">**NOTE:**</span> The first time you run the script in `docker-run.sh`, it will take a relatively long time to pull the image from the docker hub ([https://hub.docker.com/r/realjsk/docker-ros-elg5228](https://hub.docker.com/r/realjsk/docker-ros-elg5228)), due to its large size.
-However, subsequent runs should be much faster since the image will be cached locally by docker.

----

-## Connecting to the Image by Running it on your Local Machine (Host)
+## Connecting to the Image after Running it on your Local Machine (Host)

-Successfully running `docker-run.sh` takes you to a shell command inside the image.
+Successfully running `docker-run.sh` (Linux) or `docker-run.bat` (Windows) takes you to a shell command inside the image.
 However, this doesn't allow you to run graphical applications.
 To do so, while the image is running, you need to connect to it from your host machine either through a web browser or a VNC viewer, such as the free multi-platform tigerVNC Viewer ([https://tigervnc.org](https://tigervnc.org)).

 ### Connecting Through Web Browser
 Simply point your web browser to either of the following two URLs;